-Eight months ago today, the coolest person in my life (ack! cheesy! sorry!) was born.
-He was born six weeks early, and weighed five pounds.
-He was born screaming and red and translucent and amazing.
+Eight months ago today, the coolest person in my life was born.
+He weighed five pounds, screaming and red and translucent and amazing.
 He was born fighting and luckily, he was born in the right place.

 The insanity that followed is something I’ve talked about a few times now.
 Honestly, it’s not over, and probably never will be.
 Premature birth happens for any number of reasons, many of which are still not understood.
 In my case, it was *likely* a winning combination of a weak cervix and a UTI.
 It may have even had something to do with barometric pressure!
-What?!?
-My point is, there needs to be more research.
+What?!
+My point is, we need more research.

 Premature birth causes a host of issues for infants, including (but not at all limited to!) birth defects, respiratory failure, neurodevelopmental issues (brain bleeds and farther reaching issues), extended/severe jaundice, gastrointestinal complications like NEC and GERD, and the ominous catch-all, failure to thrive.
-Many or most of these diseases have treatments.
-However, these treatments come at a cost.
+There are treatments for many of these complications, however, these treatments come at a cost.
 In the great United States, the stress of a child teetering daily in the brink of death coupled with overwhelming financial strain can tank the strongest constitution.
-Never mind that in other countries, knowledge, training, and availability of care are sorely lacking (please refer to my previous statement regarding my son’s fortunate place of birth).
+In other countries, knowledge, training, and availability of care are sorely lacking (please refer to my previous statement regarding my son’s fortunate place of birth).

 Leslie is amazing.
 She’s kind, confident, and open.
 She’s earnest and beautiful and strong and actually, I can’t believe that some of the things I said were helpful, and not possibly terrifying, although she has never intimated as much.
 We kept in touch, and a month ago, she wrote to me and said – I think we should do something.
 I said, I think you’re right.